angusroberts/robot-antenna/README.md

 **Introduction**

 We are going to make a robot that beeps and has a flashing antenna using a Raspberry Pi.
 A Raspberry Pi is a small computer that we can use to create exciting technology.
-It was created in the UK by the Raspberry Pi Foundation to help young people like you learn how to code.
+It was created in the UK by the Raspberry Pi Foundation.

-This small computer features amazing HD (high-definition) quality video and playback, sports high quality audio and has the ability to play 3D games.

-To use this tutorial you will need a Raspberry Pi, a few electronics components, and ScratchGPIO already installed on your SD card.
+To use this tutorial you will need a Raspberry Pi, a few electronics components, and a special version of the Scratch programming language, ScratchGPIO, installed on your Raspberry Pi.
 [See here for instructions on how to do this](http://cymplecy.github.io/scratch_gpio/ "Scratch GPIO install instructions")

 ## Step 0: Setting up your Raspberry Pi